Nonlinearity as Rank: Generative Low-Rank Adapter with Radial Basis Functions: Introduction

 To address the parameter redundancy described above, we propose \textbf{Generative Low-Rank Adapters (GenLoRA)}, which generate basis vectors through nonlinearity rather than storing them as explicit parameters.
 Specifically, GenLoRA maintains a single learnable latent vector for each low-rank matrix ($A$ or $B$) and learns $r$ RBF-based nonlinear generators.
 Each generator maps the shared latent vector to one basis vector, and the resulting $r$ generated vectors directly form the matrices $A$ and $B$.
 This design allows the effective rank to scale while keeping the parameter complexity at $\mathcal{O}(m + n + r|\theta|)$, where $|\theta|$ denotes the number of parameters in each generator and typically satisfies $|\theta| \ll \min(m, n)$.
 As illustrated in Figure~\ref{fig:fig1} (\textit{Lower}), this formulation effectively removes the substantial parameter redundancy in standard LoRA and yields a better accuracy–parameter trade-off.
 In addition, theoretical analysis shows that GenLoRA preserves the low-rank structure and guarantees bounded gradients, enabling stable training.

-Our main contributions are summarized as follows: \begin{itemize} \item We reveal significant parameter redundancy in LoRA through the basis vector reconstruction experiment.
-The results show that basis vectors can be effectively represented by non-linear functions, establishing nonlinearity as a parameter-efficient substitute for rank. \item We propose {GenLoRA}, the first generative LoRA framework that synthesizes lora-rank matrices from shared latent vectors via RBF generators.
-This design mitigates the parameter redundancy, allowing effective rank increase with only minimal parameter cost. \item We conduct extensive experiments on multiple models and datasets, demonstrating that GenLoRA consistently outperforms LoRA and its variants.
-Specifically, GenLoRA achieves 2-4\% improvement on natural language generation tasks and 6-8\% on code generation, while utilizing fewer trainable parameters. \end{itemize}
+The core contributions of this study are summarized as follows: \begin{itemize} \item We reveal significant parameter redundancy in LoRA through the basis vector reconstruction experiment.
+The results show that basis vectors can be effectively represented by non-linear functions, establishing nonlinearity as a parameter-efficient substitute for rank. \item We propose {GenLoRA}, the first generative LoRA framework that synthesizes low-rank matrices from shared latent vectors via RBF generators.
+This design mitigates the parameter redundancy, allowing effective rank increase with only minimal parameter cost. \item Theoretically, GenLoRA preserves the low-rank structure and guarantees bounded gradients, enabling stable training.
+Empirically, extensive experiments demonstrate it consistently outperforms LoRA variants with fewer trainable parameters, achieving 2-4\% and 6-8\% improvements on natural language and code generation tasks. \end{itemize}